RajaGiddi/Hand-Estimation/README.md

 So one thing I noticed is that when I set "n" in ```cv2.VideoCapture(n)``` to 0, it opens the back camera on my Surface Pro, however setting n to 1 opened the front camera.

 NOTE: Set the frame in ```cv2.imshow("Hand Tracking", frame)``` to img to see the tracking being rendered or else you will see normal feed

+Overall, I was able to implement the hand tracking following Nicholas's video + mediapipe documentation

+## Day 2: Working with servos